Kratosak/NetMentor-Privacy-Policy/PRIVACY_POLICY.md

-# Privacy Policy for NetMentor: IT Certification & Network Quiz
+# Privacy Policy for NetMentor: IT Network Mastery

 **Last updated:** April 16, 2026